 Main Functions and Importance of Vitamin K

-Vitamin K is essential for several key body processes:
+Vitamin K is essential for several interconnected systems.

 Blood Clotting